4d/docs/docs/Concepts/classes.md

 // code
 ```

 Class functions are properties of the prototype object of the owner class.
+They are objects of the "Function" class.

 In the class definition file, function declarations use the `Function` keyword, and single token containing the name of the function.
 The tokenizer requires the function name to be Ecmascript compliant.

-In the database code, class functions are called as member methods of the object instance: `()` operator is required and can include parameters, if any.
-Example `myObject.methodName("hello")`
+In the database code, class functions are called as member methods of the object instance and can receive parameters if any.
+The following syntaxes are supported:

+- use of the `()` operator.
+For example `myObject.methodName("hello")`.
+- use of a "Function" class member methods
+	- `apply()`
+	- `call()`

+In the 4D debugger, the description of a Function can be:
+- \<\<User Function: {className}.{functionName}>> for a user class function
+- \<\<Native Function: {className}.{functionName}>> for a 4d builtin class function
+- \<\<Formula: {formula}>> for a 4d formula

+> **Thread-safety warning:** If a class function is not thread-safe and called by a method with the "Can be run in preemptive process" attribute:
+> - the compiler does not generate any error (which is different compared to regular methods),
+> - an error is thrown by 4D only at runtime.

 #### Example